JasminTho/Serious-game-Audiological-test/README.md

 ![Audiogram Output](images/audiogram.png)

 ## Next steps
-- Hyperparameter tuning with cross validation
-- Additional evaluation metrics for model selection
-- Search for an external dataset for testing
-- Improve data validation and robustness
+- Build a web application.

 ## Planned functions
+- Improvement of the machine learning system
 - Integrate a speech test, for example, the Freiburger one- and two-syllable test.
 - Build a level system for the game.
 The game mechanics are currently in the conceptual phase.
-- Build a web application.

 ## Installation
 The program runs on all major operating systems (Windows, macOS, Linux).
 Ensure that Python 3.10 or higher is installed before running the program.